jzhao0802/palab/read_and transform_data.md

 ## Purpose
 This function will read in the original data from CSV input and transform it such that it is ready for further analysis.

+## Implementation details
+Please use data.table and/or readr packages to ensure fast execution.

 ## Name
 `read_and_transform`